ohm-softa/08-singleton-factory-strategy-android/README.md

 * dialog
 * dropdown

-_Remark: a dialog is a view element that lies over all other elements and prohibits all interaction with the underlying view elements until the dialog is closed._
+_Remark: a dialog is a view element that lies over all other elements and prohibits all interactions with the underlying view elements until the dialog is closed._

 You can set the mode in the XML element like this: